amyles/coherence-workshop-handson/coherence-workshop-handson.md

 This lab will use two OKE clusters, one in the London region and the other in the Frankfurt region.
 We will interact with the OKE clusters via standard Kubernetes tools like kubectl and helm.
 Fortunately OCI provides a [Cloud Shell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) environment with these tools already installed that we can use as a virtual bastion host.

 To get started locate the OCI username and password assigned to you and open the OCI Console at https://console.uk-london-1.oraclecloud.com/ and enter the tenancy name.
+Your username, one time password and tenancy will be listed in the student guide.

 ![image-20201027111619204](image-20201027111619204.png)